-Sadly, this is an all too common story in the workplace.
-One which could have been prevented by the investment in business resilience training.
+Sadly, this is an all too common story when it comes to employee wellbeing in the workplace.

-Training and development budgets were often spent on technical skills training or management development, but left a void in educating people how to manage the way they think and behave and giving them the information and tools to build resilience.
+Training and development budgets are often spent on technical skills training or management development, but leave a void in educating people how to manage the way they think and behave and giving them the information and tools to build resilience.

 Business resilience is a 21st Century necessity

 For a business to have a long term future, business resilience is a 21st century necessity.
 Employees are the key resource in an organisation.
 Employees are the ones who generate ideas about new products and services, and can make the difference between the success and failure of an organisation.

 If you want a highly resilient workforce that will deliver value in the long term employee wellbeing in the workplace has to be up on the strategic agenda.